 |Facial fracture||£1,680 – £36,310|

 The compensation amounts in the table above are for your injury only.
 You may also be able to claim for financial losses you have experienced as a result of your injury.
 This might include loss of earnings if you have had to take time off work, travel expenses or prescription costs.
 Your solicitor will take these losses into account when calculating the value of your claim.

 You should prioritise your health first and foremost.
 If you believe that the accident was a result of negligence or breach of care by a third party then you could be awarded compensation and you should contact us as soon as possible.

 Our expert team of no win, no fee solicitors have experience in a wide range of personal injury claims.
-We’ll walk you through the legal process every step of the way to ensure that it a stress-free process which reaps the result you deserve.
+We’ll walk you through the legal process every step of the way to ensure that it a stress-free process which gets you the result you deserve.

 Contact Jefferies Solicitors to discuss your claim today on 0800 342 3206 or get in touch online via our website.